yann-eugone/rtd-tutorial/docs/bridges/openspout.rst

    );

    // Write items to .ods file
-   // That file will contain a header line with : static | header | keys
+   // That file will contain a header line with: static | header | keys
    // Change the sheet name data will be written
    // Change the default style of each cell
    $options = new ODSOptions();